anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 Precise Synchronization require specialized card that can be on server or network device motherboard or be part of NIC or both.

-OpenStack and Kubernetes clusters use NTP as the default time synchronization for the cluster.
+OpenStack and Kubernetes clusters use Network Time Protocol [NTP] (RFC 958 Network Time Protocol (NTP), September 1985) as the default time synchronization for the cluster.
 That level of synchronization is not sufficient for many network functions.
 Just like real-time operating system requirement instead of base OS so is precision timing for clock synchronization.
 Precision Time Protocol version 2 [PTP] (IEEE 1588-2019) is commonly used for Time-Sensitive Networking.
 This allow synchronization in microsecond range rather than millisecond range that NTP provides.

- Some Network functions, like vDU, of vRAN, also require SyncE.
+Some Network functions, like vDU, of vRAN, also require SyncE (https://www.itu.int/rec/T-REC-G.8275.2-202011-I!Amd1).
 Control, User and Synchronization (CUS) Plane specification defines different topology options that provides Lower Layer Split Control plane 1-4 (LLS-C1 - LLS-C4) with different synchronization requirements (ITU-T G.8275.2).

+SyncE was standardized by the ITU-T, in cooperation with IEEE, as three recommendations:
+ITU-T Rec.
+G.8261 that defines aspects about the architecture and the wander performance of SyncE networks ITU-T Rec.
+G.8262 that specifies Synchronous Ethernet clocks for SyncE ITU-T Rec.
+G.8264 that describes the specification of Ethernet Synchronization Messaging Channel (ESMC) SyncE architecture minimally requires replacement of the internal clock of the Ethernet card by a phase locked loop in order to feed the Ethernet PHY.

 <a name="3.6"></a>
 ## 3.6 Storage